French Press Vs Moka Pot | (Differences & What’s Better?)

 Is a French press or Moka Pot better for travel?

 Moka pot is perfect for camping and traveling.
 It’s small, lightweight, and easy to carry.
 You can buy a portable burner too.
-While a French press is not suitable to carry around as it’s heavy and larger, the glass can break.
-However, Steel French Press can be a good option too!
+While a French press is not suitable to carry around as it’s heavy and larger, and the glass can break.
+However, Steel French Press can be a good option for traveling too!